georgematheos/vs-app-backend/api.md

 Removes a ban which the user specified by `:blockerUsername` in the URL had put on another user, specified by `blockeeUsername` in the request body.
 This ban had prevented the list owner from adding the other user as an approved visitor, and this command will remove that ban.

 This must include a valid JWT (javascript web token) in the header labeled `x-auth-token`.
 This JWT must be valid for the user specified by `:blockerUsername` in the url.
+Note that the blocker must be a student, and the blockee must be a boarding student.

 ##### Feathers command:
 ```javascript